Supporting France's military reservists and victims of war

 Thales is proud of the reservists in its workforce, and of their commitment to serving the country.
 The Group does everything it can to support them in their dual role as reservists – civilians at Thales, and military personnel with the armed forces.

-In France, an agreement between the National Guard (under the authority of the French Ministry for the Armed Forces and the Ministry of the Interior) and Thales to support the military and police reserve policy, originally signed in 2006 and extended by Patrice Caine in 2022, makes provision for the following:
+In France, an agreement between the National Guard (under the authority of the French Ministry for the Armed Forces and the Ministry of the Interior) and Thales to support the military and police reserve policy, originally signed in 2006, extended by Patrice Caine in 2022 and renewed in 2024, makes provision for the following:

 Provisions are in place for special social security protection/coverage, with continued Humanis health coverage during reserve periods, and AGPM group insurance also covering reserve periods.
 Arrangements can additionally be put in place on a case-by- case basis in the event of long-term operations (suspension of contract, advance on salary pending military pay, continuation of Humanis coverage, etc.).